• Skip to primary navigation

 Instructions

-• Bring to a boil, then reduce to a simmer (you want a gentle bubbling).
+- Increase the heat to high and bring to a boil.
+Then reduce the heat (to about medium-low) to maintain a simmer (you want a gentle bubbling).
 Cover with the lid slightly ajar and cook for 20 to 25 minutes, stirring occasionally and making sure nothing is sticking to the bottom of the pot, until the bell peppers are tender and the chili has thickened to your liking.
 Add more salt to taste, if necessary.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.